 Singing the Fudo Goshingon (mantra) 100,000 times in 10-round Ogoma Prayer

-In front of the Gomadan, a special Ogoma Fuda (amulet) called about 700 Shido Fuda (amulet) will be used to pray for the peace of the congregation whilst striking the big Mokugyo (fish-shaped Wooden tag drum) and reciting the Goshingon (mantra).
+In front of the Gomadan (fire pit in front of "Fudo Myo-o"), a special amulet called the "700 Shido Fuda" will be used to pray for the peace of the congregation.
+This is done whilst striking a big Mokugyo (fish-shaped wooden drum) and reciting the Goshingon.

 |Spring equinox day||Higan-e|

-Celebrate the birth of Buddha who created Buddhism
+Celebrate the birth of Buddha who founded Buddhism

 Pour sweet tea into the Buddha and celebrate the birth of Buddha at the flower alter in front of Shakado Hall.

 |Beginning of the month||